 Limited range of motion is a term meaning that a joint or body part cannot move through its normal range of motion.
 Loss of motion may occur if you damage or injure the bones within a joint.
 Limited range of motion may be a sign of arthritis and may happen if you have:

-a broken bone
+- a broken bone

-an infected/swollen joint
+- an infected/swollen joint

-nerve or muscular disorders
+- nerve or muscular disorders

-I can’t tell you the number of times a posture pupil of mine has said to me: ‘I feel old and I’m only …..’
-I fond of asking my clients what THEY think is wrong.
-Seriously though, you may be the best judge of your own health.
+I can’t tell you the number of times a student of mine has emailed to tell me they feel old but they are young.
+If you ask me, I’ll often ask you what you think is wrong.
+You may actually be the best judge of your own health.
 If you think you should be feeling better than you do, then you are probably right.

 Related: Find out Your Biological Age

-How accurate is your biological age?
+How accurate was your biological age?